-As described in Section 1, this BMP-RS has been prepared for the initial Project construction activities at the mine site (Figure 2), installation of the borefields (Figure 3) and water pipelines (Figure 1) and road upgrades (Figure 4).
+As described in Section 1, this BMP-RS has been prepared for the initial Project construction activities at the mine site (Figure 2), development and operation of the borefields, surface water extraction infrastructure and water pipeline (Figures 1 and 3) and road upgrades (Figure 4).
 This BMP-RS will be revised prior to operation of the tailings storage facility to describe a management program aimed at minimising potential exposure of vertebrate fauna to tailings in the tailings storage facility in accordance with Condition 35(c), Schedule 3 of Development Consent DA 374-11-00 (e.g. daily routine inspections for avifauna and contingency measures in the unlikely event that the tailings storage facility becomes a focus for avifauna).